-At this time most fishers continue to use the traditional paper copy of their licence; however an e-licence - which is an electronic/pdf copy of your licence - may be used on a mobile device.
+At this time most fishers continue to use the traditional paper copy of their licence; however, an e-licence, which is an electronic/pdf copy of the licence, may be used on a mobile device but there are restrictions on its use.

-Please consider these licensing requirements before your fishing trip:
+Please consider these licensing requirements before a fishing trip:

-- For all recreational tidal water fishers that do not have an electronic copy of their licence on their mobile device you must still have a paper copy of your licence with you as proof of licence purchase to show to a fishery officer. - For users of the FishingBC App, or on any electronic device, you may have a pdf copy of your licence on the device which must be immediately producible to show to a fishery officer; however please note catch recording requirements below. - For all fishers wishing to retain chinook, halibut, or lingcod, even if you have your elicence and catch details in the App or in your mobile device, you must immediately record catch for these three species to either: - o a paper copy of your licence, or - o your National Recreational Licensing System account (where internet access for your mobile device is available).
-It can be helpful to immediately take a screenshot of your catch records should you subsequently move out of cell range. - Your licence and catch records must be immediately available for inspection upon request of a fishery officer or guardian.
+For all recreational tidal waters fishers that do not have an electronic copy of their licence on their mobile device, fishers must have a paper copy of their licence with proof of licence purchase to show to a fishery officer;

+- For users of the FishingBC App or on any electronic device, a PDF copy of their licence on the device is acceptable and must be immediately presented to a fishery officer upon request.
+Please note catch recording requirements below; - Immediately upon retention of Chinook, Halibut, or Lingcod, fishers must record these catches on their paper licence (preferred) or in their National Recreational Licensing System account (requires internet access).

+- For all fishers retaining Chinook, Halibut, or Lingcod, even with an e-licence and catch details in the FishingBC App or in their mobile device, fishers must immediately record catch for these three species on their paper licence or in their National Recreational Licensing System Account and show these records to a fishery officer upon request. - o a paper copy of their licence; or - o their National Recreational Licensing System account (where internet access for their mobile device is available).
+Fisher may find it helpful to immediately take a screenshot of their catch records when they have internet access should they subsequently move out of cell range.

-Supporting Sustainable Fisheries - Catch Reporting and the iREC Reporting Program
+Supporting Sustainable Fisheries - Catch Reporting

-The Sport Fishing Advisory Board (SFAB) is the primary consultative body for the recreational fishing community, and includes representatives from all geographic regions in BC, and the BC Wildlife Federation, and the Sport Fishing Institute of BC.
+The Sport Fishing Advisory Board (SFAB) is the primary consultative body for the recreational fishing community, and includes individual representatives from all geographic regions in B.C. as well as delegates from a number of fishing and service provider organizations.
 The SFAB and the recreational fishing sector strongly support effective fishery monitoring and catch reporting programs in recreational fisheries.
 The SFAB has been working with DFO on initiatives to strengthen fishing monitoring and catch reporting in the recreational fishery for a number of years.